-Cozmo loves his Power Cubes, but what should you do if they start behaving unexpectedly?
-While you should really just think about new batteries, this article explains what to look for, and things to try if Cozmo or you aren't happy with one or all of his Power Cubes.
+Cozmo loves his Cubes, but what should you do if they start behaving unexpectedly?
+While you should really just think about new batteries, this article explains what to look for, and things to try if Cozmo or you aren't happy with one or all of his Cubes.

 A battery that falls below a minimum voltage level can start to behave unexpectedly.
-The most typical behavior is that a Power Cube's lights don't flash, but that cube still is detected by Cozmo in Settings > Cube Status.
+The most typical behavior is that a Cube's lights don't flash, but that cube still is detected by Cozmo in Settings > Cube Status.

 You can also notice low batteries in multiple situations.

 - When Cozmo wakes up and the cube lights always don't flash green.

 - Start a game like Quick Tap, and when you present a Cube to Cozmo, the cube does not light up white.

 - Cozmo has to end games because he looses track of his cubes.

 Sometimes if you're having an issue with one Cube, but the other cubes 2 are working fine, consider swapping the battery between a working and problematic cube.
 If the issue follows the battery, it's not an issue with any of the Cubes.

 When you do move or replace a battery, it's a good idea to use the Refresh Cubes button in the Settings.